nicaless/nanowrimo_ga_project/README.md

 This Logistic Regression correctly identified all the non-winners in the test data, and only incorrectly identified winners in the test data 8% of the time.
 I'd say it's a pretty good model!

-### Visualize the results of the Logistic Regression PCA
+### Visualize the results of the Logistic Regression with PCA

 ```python